sirArthurDayne/dotfiles/README.md

 ## Main Goal

-- Provide a `drag & drop` setup for me in Windows 10.
+- Provide a `drag & drop` setup for me coding in Windows 10.

 ## Requirements